paulgrayson/kanban-style/README.md

 ## Todo
 * Show labels
-* make story name a link to the story in pivotal
 * Style project selector
 * Replace pivotal token in .env with a user login step
 * `DONE` column only contains delivered stories or accepted stories that have had activity in the last working day